Kubernetes is all about containerization. Is that enough to make rightsizing and cost savings happen?

 What about external metrics?

 These metrics allow the HPA to autoscale applications based on metrics that are provided by third-party monitoring systems.
-External metrics support target types of Value and AverageValue.
+External metrics support the target types of Value and AverageValue.

 When deciding between custom and external metrics, it’s best to go with custom because securing an external metrics API is more difficult.